SixWays/UnityVrTunnelling/README.md

 # UnityVrTunnelling
 Simple Unity implementation of *Tunnelling* for VR - dynamic reduction of FOV to combat sim-sickness

+## DEPRECATED
+This package is now deprecated - our advanced plugin [VR Tunnelling Pro is now open source](https://github.com/sigtrapgames/VrTunnellingPro-Unity) and is strongly recommended over this repo.

+## Tunnelling

 *Tunnelling*, as seen in Ubisoft's Eagle Flight, is dynamic vignetting to reduce FOV in VR while rotating.
 This reduces perceived motion for players and can be highly effective in reducing sim-sickness.

 ## Use